-Paul Ward is vice president for legal affairs, general counsel and secretary to the Board of Trustees at Southern Methodist University.
+Paul J. Ward is vice president for legal affairs, general counsel and secretary to the Board of Trustees at Southern Methodist University.

 At SMU, Ward oversees legal services to the University, including the supervision of three staff attorneys, and selection and management of outside counsel.
 Additionally, as Secretary to the Board of Trustees, he works closely with the president and senior administrative officers in coordinating the Board’s activities.

 Before coming to SMU, Ward served as vice president for university administration and general counsel at Arizona State University from 2004 to 2008.
 He served as general counsel to ASU from 1991 to 2008.
-In the role of vice president for university administration his areas of responsibility included the police department, university audit and advisory services, and the environmental health and safety department.
+In the role of vice president for university administration his areas of responsibility included human resources, the police department, university audit and advisory services, and the risk management and environmental health and safety department.
 Ward also served as an adjunct faculty member in the Sandra Day O'Connor College of Law and the Mary Lou Fulton College of Education at ASU.
 Prior to his association with ASU, he served the University of South Carolina System as general counsel from 1979 to 1991.
 Previously, he was engaged in private practice in the Washington, D.C., office of Casey, Lane & Mittendorf.

 Ward graduated from the Southern Methodist University School of Law (J.D., 1975) and Eastern Illinois University (B.S., 1971; M.A., 1974).
 He has been admitted to practice law in Texas, Arizona, South Carolina, Indiana, the District of Columbia and the United States Supreme Court.